IBM/openshift101/workshop/pre-work/DOCKER.md

-# Exercise 7 - Using Docker Images
+# Docker

-This Lab will help you understand basics of Docker technology, you will build, ship, and run a container image.
+This tutorial will help you understand basics of Docker technology, you will build, ship, and run Docker.

-This workshop is an introduction to Docker, which is a runtime for containers.
 You will create a containerized Node.js application that provides a service to translate phrases from one language to another.
 The application uses the IBM Watson in IBM Language Translation service.‌

-## Docker

-For this Lab you will use Docker.

 ![The Docker architecture - containers are separated from the OS](../.gitbook/assets/assets_-LtBxDkdPh1ZKmLAzW5v_-Ltht0_vGCm5brrUQOK2_-LthwLP_WM_81c65yfLd_image.png)